cncf/clomonitor/docs/architecture.md

 - **clomonitor-registrar:** contains the source code of the `registrar` backend component.

+- **clomonitor-runner:** contains the source code of the external tool runner.

 - **clomonitor-tracker:** contains the source code of the `tracker` backend component.

 - **database:** contains all code related to the database layer, such as the schema migrations, functions and tests.